D4KU/smorgasbord/README.md

 Shape Distributions*.
 By selecting an object and choosing similarity measure limits, one can find objects with a similar shape in the scene.
-The method is scale- and rotation-invariant, but it is pretty simple, without any usage of Machine Learning, so similarities between deformed or complex objects can't be reliably detected.
+The method is scale- and rotation-invariant, but it is pretty simple, without any usage of Machine Learning, so similarities between strongly deformed or complex objects can't be reliably detected.

 ### Transfer Materials